What is a cookie?

 Web beacons: Our web pages may contain electronic images known as web beacons (also called single-pixel gifs and transparent graphic images) that we use to help deliver cookies on our sites, count users who have visited those sites, deliver services, and analyze the effectiveness of our promotional campaigns, for example.
-We may also include web beacons in our marketing email messages or "brewsletters" to determine whether an email is opened or if links are clicked.
+We may also include web beacons in our marketing email messages to determine whether an email is opened or if links are clicked.

 Web server & application logs: Our servers automatically collect certain information to help us administer and protect the services, analyze usage, and improve users’ experience.
 The information collected includes: